iotaledger/iota-wiki/docs/participate/support-the-network/node-software.md

 GoShimmer will not be developed as an upcoming Mainnet node Software.

-The full documentation for Goshimmer can be found here:
+The full documentation for GoShimmer can be found here:

 - [Goshimmer Documentation](https://goshimmer.docs.iota.org/)